Salary: Italy

+A salary is often discussed or given in terms of "Retribuzione Annuale Lorda" (RAL), similar to gross annual salary.
+Also a severance pay, "Trattamento di Fine Rapporto" (TFR), is required to be deposited by the employer to be paid to the employee on termination.

 Japan

 In Japan, owners would notify employees of salary increases through "jirei".
 The concept still exists and has been replaced with an electronic form, or E-mail in larger companies.

 The position and world of "salarymen" is open to only one third of Japanese men.
 From school age these young potentials are groomed and pre-selected to one day join a company as a "salaryman".
 The selection process is rigorous and thereafter the process initiation speaks of total dedication to the company.

 Poland

 Article 65 section 4 of Polish Constitution states that "the minimum amount of salary for work or the method of determining this amount will be specified by separate act".
 In consequence, Polish Parliament (Sejm) has enacted an Act of 10 October 2002 on the minimum salary for work, which determines the rules and the procedure of establishing minimum salary for each year.
 The amount of the minimum salary (for employment contracts) and the amount of minimum hourly rate (for service contacts) is announced by the Council of Ministers by September 15 each year in the Official Journal of the Republic of Poland "Monitor Polski".
 As a result, full-time employees cannot be offered monthly salary lower than the statutory minimum, part-time employees are also covered by the statutory minimum calculated proportionally.